Living with POTS: Finding Treatment That Supports You

 Supporting the Nervous System, Not Just the Heart

-Acupuncture has also been shown to improve brain fog, anxiety, and autonomic dysfunction by enhancing heart rate variability and restoring nervous system balance.⁷ For many patients with POTS, mental clarity and emotional steadiness are just as important as stabilizing heart rate — and often more elusive.
+Other research suggests acupuncture may support symptoms such as brain fog, anxiety, and autonomic dysfunction, in part through its effects on heart rate variability and autonomic balance.7 For many patients with POTS, cognitive clarity and emotional steadiness are as important as physical stability.

 More Than One Modality, Working Together